Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Related Work

-Our work builds upon these existing examples of constructing evaluations from within a domain of practice and from use cases in context.
-Specifically, we focus on evaluating applications of language models in journalism, which is highly procedural in its practice and has a commitment to factual accuracy and truth, reflecting a need to capture both declarative and procedural knowledge.
-We adopt a human-centered approach by iteratively engaging a diverse and substantial group of journalism practitioners throughout the process of designing and evaluating an illustrative benchmark.
-This benchmark design method allows us to capture real world usage and domain expertise, resulting in a framework for creating a domain-specific benchmark rooted in the practices, values, and ethical reasoning of the domain \cite{diakopoulos2023leveraging-af4}.
+Our work builds upon these existing examples of human-centered design-based approaches to constructing evaluations that are situated in the real-world contexts.
+Specifically, we focus on soliciting practitioners' engagement in designing evaluations for applications of generative models in journalism.
+Previous work has already investigated how journalistic perspectives could be incorporated into designing a generative language model \cite{tseng2025ownership-8b2}, or evaluating generative models for journalism tasks \cite{li2024newsbench-770, patwardhan2025gdpvalevaluatingaimodel}, though none have take an explicit design-based approach to model evaluation in the domain.
+We instantiate a human-centered approach by iteratively engaging a diverse and substantial group of journalism practitioners throughout the process of designing and evaluating an illustrative benchmark.
+This benchmark design method enables us to capture real world usage and domain expertise, in turn allowing us to prototype a domain-specific benchmark rooted in the practices, values, and ethical reasoning of the domain \cite{diakopoulos2023leveraging-af4}.